Rving vs Tent Camping: 10 Reasons to make the leap!

 - It’s much easier to get up off a bed than from the ground.
 Enough said.

 - Packing is easier.
 The trailer is already sitting there – all you have to do before you go is stock the fridge and throw your duffel bags in!
 There’s no filling up the car with the kitchen box and the tent and the rain shelter and the sleeping bags.
+In the battle of RVing vs Tent Camping, this definitely gives the RV more clout!

 - Easier to make a one-night stop.
 If you’re traveling and need to stop for just one night, it’s much more convenient to pull in to a campsite with your trailer.
 You don’t even have to unhook it; just level it and put down your stabilizer jacks and wheel chocks.